 Skip advert

 Advertisement - Article continues below

-Essential models come with the above kit and are marked out by 16-inch steel wheels with plastic trims, while the Plus version adds alloys, heated seats and steering wheel, electric operation for the tailgate and front-seat adjustment, vehicle-to-load charging and extra safety features.
+Essential models come with the above kit and are marked out by 16-inch steel wheels with plastic trims.
+For an extra cost, moving up to Plus version adds a few enhancements such as:

-The new PV5 Passenger will be sold via Kia’s new commercial vehicle centres, which will be rolling out across the UK in May.
-Around 50 franchises will be opened, although not all will be based within one of Kia’s existing 191 dealerships, with the company planning to open dedicated commercial vehicle outlets in selected areas.
-These will cater more for business users, as well as establish a network in preparation for a range of new commercial vehicles from Kia.
+The new PV5 Passenger will be sold via Kia’s new commercial vehicle centres, which have been rolled out across the UK.
+Around 50 franchises make up the network, although not all are based within one of Kia’s existing 191 dealerships, with the company planning to open dedicated commercial vehicle outlets in selected areas.
+These dedicated outlets cater more for business users, as well as establishing a network in preparation for a range of new commercial vehicles from Kia.
 As with the company’s passenger cars, the PV5 will come with a seven-year/100,000-mile warranty for added peace of mind.

+Skip advert